svikashk/incremental-development/isolate/development-strategy-team-repo.md

 ### Repo

-This user story was developed on a brach called `3-name`
+This user story was developed on a brach called `name`

 ### name.md